Get Your Mental Health Support Letter Online

 4

 Letter delivered or refund issued Your signed letter arrives same day or by 9AM as a PDF.
 Submit it to your employer, housing authority, university, or benefits assessor.
-If the GP cannot issue the letter on clinical grounds, you receive a full refund.
+Full refund if the GP cannot issue the letter on clinical grounds.

 Mental Health Support Letter — Frequently Asked Questions